vertica/spark-connector/README.md

 - A Vertica installation
 - An HDFS cluster, for use as an intermediary between Spark and Vertica
 - A spark application, either running locally for quick testing, or running on a spark cluster.

+For an easier quick test of the connector using a dockerized environment, see [this guide for running our examples.](examples/README.md)

 ### Vertica